Units Handling in Pyomo¶

 Pyomo Units Container Module

 To use this package within your Pyomo model, you first need an instance of a PyomoUnitsContainer.
-You can use the module level instance called units and use the pre-defined units in expressions or components.
+You can use the module level instance already defined as ‘units’.
+This object ‘contains’ the units - that is, you can access units on this module using common notation.

 In this implementation of units, “offset” units for temperature are not supported within expressions (i.e. the non-absolute temperature units including degrees C and degrees F).
 This is because there are many non-obvious combinations that are not allowable.
 This concern becomes clear if you first convert the non-absolute temperature units to absolute and then perform the operation.
 For example, if you write 30 degC + 30 degC == 60 degC, but convert each entry to Kelvin, the expression is not true (i.e., 303.15 K + 303.15 K is not equal to 333.15 K).
 Therefore, there are several operations that are not allowable with non-absolute units, including addition, multiplication, and division.